Farmijo/marsRover-cqrs/SOLUTION.md

 - Builder pattern used on complex or with optional fields objects (field, that could have obstacles or not, sessionCreation Data)
 - Tried to add several rovers with obstacles at the same time, but the complexity increased.
 The Field should be stored apart and updated with the obstacles and each Rover move to allow that.
 - No IoC container provided, i'm not experienced with them outside the Spring Boot one.
 The dependency tree is resolved on the app init.
+- Commands and Services are not abstracted at 100%, but could be